St Stephen's Chapel: Fire and reconstruction

 The fire of 1834 totally destroyed the main body of the chapel, with the crypt below, and the adjoining cloisters, barely surviving.
 Among the few furnishings rescued from the flames was the Table of the House, which is now kept in the Speaker's apartments at the palace.
 Although it was demolished shortly after the fire, the surviving stone shell of the chapel, with all its later additions burned away, attracted many visitors and antiquaries who came to view the original medieval decorations which had become visible once again.
 The historical importance of the chapel was realised in the design of the new palace in the form of St Stephen's Hall, the lavishly decorated main public entrance hall built on the same floor plan as the old chapel, with the position of the Speaker's chair marked out on the floor.

 The crypt below St Stephen's Hall, the Chapel of St Mary Undercroft, which had fallen into disuse some time before the fire and had seen a number of uses, was restored, and returned to its original use as a place of worship.
 It is still used for this purpose today.
-Children of peers, who possess the style of "The Honourable", have the privilege of being able to use it as a wedding venue.
-Members of Parliament and peers have the right to use the chapel as a place of christening.

-The body of Margaret Thatcher was kept in St Mary Undercroft on the night before her funeral on 17 April 2013.